 This is where a compliant tamper-proof email archive is important.
 A place where security and compliance teams can turn in the event of downtime, with searchable ‘always-on’ access to email history.
 With this, any company stands ready to respond to internal and external audit requests within minutes instead of hours, even in the event of the worst case.

 In addition, it is more economic, as typically email archive storage is significantly cheaper than expensive premium mail server storage.

 In essence, while compliance can initially feel like a sticking point for successful Microsoft 365 deployments, treated correctly it can become a way of reducing email data risk and optimising storage.
 Coupled with an intuitive search interface, privileged users across all business units, not just those with technical experience, will also see increased productivity.
 Tackled in this way, compliance requests liberate regulatory and compliance teams, as opposed to generating helpdesk tickets.

-For more information on how to achieve this, and other information on protecting Microsoft 365, visit our Defence365 hub.
+For more information on how to achieve this, and other information on protecting Microsoft 365, visit our How to secure Microsoft 365 hub.

-Defence365 Vlog: How to protect your organisation from data loss and leakage in Office 365
+Vlog: How to protect your organisation from data loss and leakage in Microsoft 365